 Sagalassos is a magnificent ancient city located about 80 mi.
 [130 km.] north of Antalya.
-It was one of the largest cities of the region/district of Pisidia.
+It was one of the largest cities in the region/district of Pisidia.
 Although located in a very remote territory it was conquered by Alexander the Great and it was near one of the ancient roads that ran from Attalia (mod.
 Antalya)/Perge to Pisidian Antioch (Acts 13:13-14; 14:25).

 It has been under excavation since 1990 by a Belgian team led by Marc Waelkens of the Catholic University of Leuven.
-Because of its remoteness it is very well preserved and Waelkens' team has made some outstanding discoveries and has been very diligent in the preservation and restoration of the site.
+Because of its remoteness, it is very well preserved and Waelkens' team has made some outstanding discoveries and has been very diligent in the preservation and restoration of the site.